BallyAlley_r1_c1.gif BallyAlley_r1_c2.gif BallyAlley_r1_c4.gif

 AstroBASIC.

 Try to draw your gun on the signal faster that your opponent.
-1 or 2 players.
+"One or Two Players - Hand Controls.
+Beat the Astrocade (or another player) to the draw!!!
+Ten levels of play, graphic cowboys."

 Red, Yellow, Green, Blue "Red, Yellow, Green, Blue."